How to Write Postcards That Sell

 The postcard offered several benefits (fixed costs, purchasing “chunks” of IT service time, and on-call support.
 It would be even better with testimonials or numbers showing exactly how much customers save by using managed IT services: “Now, you can cut your IT costs by up to 37%.”

-Use emotional words that trigger curiosity, a sense of security, or urgency.
+Use emotional triggers that encourage curiosity, a sense of security, or urgency.
 People want to save money, gain respect, and avoid discomfort.
 Paint a clear picture of what they will gain by using your product.
 Make their eyes open wider, pulse race, and mouth water.

 An offer that’s very appealing (free flat screen TV) will get a lot of responses, but the people who do so may be more interested in the TV than your product.